For us, there are two main reasons why every small business should be using a card reader to take payments from clients. And they are:

 SumUp offers a short settlement window too – the money you’ve taken from customer cards should arrive directly into your nominated bank account within 2-3 working days.

-You also have the option of taking over-the-phone payments with SumUp – transaction charges on these types of payment are a bit higher though at 2.95% of transaction value plus a 25p fee.
+You also have the option of taking online payments with SumUp – transaction charges on these types of payment are a bit higher though at 2.5%.
+They’ll also allow you to create your own online store.

-Visa, Vpay, MasterCard, Maestro, American Express, Google Pay, Apple Pay, Contactless
+Visa, V. PAY, Mastercard, Maestro, American Express, Discover, Diners Club, Union Pay, Google Pay, Apple Pay, and NFC payment systems

 SumUp card payment machines